Our expectations

 EcoVadis

-We use the supplier sustainability ratings tool EcoVadis (opens in a new window) to monitor third party supplier performance.
-We monitor across environment, labour and human rights, ethics, and sustainable procurement themes.
-EcoVadis provides an evidence-based assessment of a supplier’s sustainability policies, actions and results.
-The questions asked are dependent on company size, sector and location.
-Supporting documentation is required to demonstrate that every policy, action or result is in place.
+We use the supplier sustainability ratings tool EcoVadis (opens in a new window) to monitor performance across environment, labour and human rights, ethics, and sustainable procurement themes.
+EcoVadis provides an evidence-based assessment of a supplier’s sustainability policies, actions, and results.
+The questions asked are dependent on company size, sector, and location and supporting documentation is required to evidence answers.

 The output of the questionnaire is summarised in a scorecard, which highlights a supplier’s strengths and improvement areas.
-Suppliers can share their scorecard and sustainability metrics with all participating customers, of which there are over 1000 globally.
+Suppliers can share their scorecard and sustainability metrics with all requesting partners, of which there are over 1,200 globally.
 Useful resources and guidance are also available on the EcoVadis platform, so suppliers can access support to implement their improvement areas, promoting continuous improvement in sustainability management.
 There is also a medal system which helps suppliers promote their stronger sustainability performance.

 Supplier Policies

 When suppliers apply to provide services to Nationwide, they are asked to comply with our Supplier Policies.
-The policies provide an overview of what we expect from our suppliers, in order to address the key areas of risk that Nationwide faces.
+The policies provide an overview of what we expect from our suppliers, to address the key areas of risk that Nationwide is exposed to through its supplier relationships.

 The relevant requirements are shared with prospective suppliers during the tender process and align to our contractual agreements.
 Nationwide conducts regular control tests, to check adherence to the expectations outlined in the policies.